Skip to main comparison content

 Summary of online reviews.
 Public reviews and analyst coverage place Thoughtworks consistently at 4.4/5 across major review sites.
 Reviewers cite the firm's intellectual rigor and architecture quality; criticisms focus on cost and on the firm's preference for its own opinionated delivery practices.

 ScienceSoft is a long-established IT consultancy (founded 1989) with deep capabilities across data engineering, security, and AI.
-The company has delivered RAG implementations for healthcare and finance buyers and runs a serious enterprise security practice (ISO 27001 certified).
-For buyers whose RAG system sits on top of complex existing data platforms — data warehouses, lakehouses, document stores — ScienceSoft's data-engineering depth is a strong fit.
+The company has delivered RAG implementations for healthcare and finance buyers and runs a serious enterprise security practice (requirements verified during procurement).
+For buyers whose RAG system sits on top of complex existing data platforms; data warehouses, lakehouses, document stores; ScienceSoft's data-engineering depth is a strong fit.

 The trade-off is that ScienceSoft is not a RAG specialist; the company's center of gravity remains in traditional data and software engineering, with AI as an emerging practice.